 From turbines and TVs, to aircraft engines and power plants, General Electric (GE) is plugged in to businesses that shape the modern world.
 The company produces -- take a deep breath -- aircraft engines, locomotives and other transportation equipment, lighting, electric control equipment, generators and turbines, and medical imaging equipment.
 GE also owns mega-financial company GE Capital, which offers commercial finance, commercial aircraft leasing, real estate, and energy financial services.
 GE's other segments include Aviation, Home & Business Solutions, and Transportation.
-GE agreed to sell its appliances business to Electrolux in 2014 and announced it is selling GE Capital in mid-2015.
+GE looks to sell its GE Capital and home appliances businesses to focus on its core industrial business.

 Although financial services is GE's biggest segment, the company's raison d'etre has traditionally been its industrial products.
 The company has shuffled its organizational structure several times, but it's long-term goal is to specialize in industrial manufacturing.
 Currently, the company divides its operations across eight segments: GE Capital, Healthcare, Aviation, Power & Water, Oil & Gas, Home & Business Solutions, Energy Management, and Transportation.

 The appliance segment accounts for less than 10% of GE's overall revenues.
 In January 2016, the company agreed to sell its appliance business to China-based appliance manufacturer Qingdao Haier Co. for $5.4 billion (the deal was expected to close in mid-2016).